yizeyi18/ScalES/doc/refactor2020.rst

 - [x] Introduce a "program" variable in esdf to determine the program mode.
-Deprecate the isScalES and isTDDFT flag
+Deprecate the isDGDFT and isTDDFT flag

 - [x] ``Use_VLocal`` should be deprecated.
 With ONCV pseudopotential being the default option, we should always use the branch